 Camo Lenox is located in Otis in the Berkshires and has been operating since 1918.
 It offers boys and girls ages 7-16 programming in almost any sport imaginable, from soccer and gymnastics to wiffleball and yoga.
 Campers spend parts of the day working on their chosen sport(s) and partake in more classical camp activities like zip-lining, sailing, arts and crafts, rock climbing, and archery.
 Camp facilities include multiple sports fields, a fitness center, theatre, tennis and basketball courts, and a studio for dance classes.

-The camp is truly revolutionary with renovated cabins, 15 full-time chefs who prepare delicious and nutritious meals, and full medical supplies in case of injury.
+The camp is truly amazing with renovated cabins, chefs who prepare delicious and nutritious meals, and full medical supplies in case of injury.
 Boys and girls can stay for the whole session from June 25 through August 13 or choose a half session for the first or second part of camp.

 Address: 75 Stowe Rd, Sandwich, MA 02563